konradswierczek/Evaluating-Musical-Predictions-with-Multiple-Versions-of-a-Work/README.md

 ```

-Due to copyright issues, we cannot provide the audio files to make the original extractions reproducible.
+Due to copyright, we cannot provide the audio files to make the original extractions reproducible.

 ## Shiny App